masikol/preprocess16S/README.md

 #### Options:

 ```
   -h (--help) --- show help message.
       '-h' -- brief, '--help' -- full;

   -v (--version) --- show version;

   -k (--keep-primers) --- Flag option.
 If specified, primer sequences will not be trimmed;

   -q (--quality-plot) --- Flag option.
 If specified, a graph of read quality distribution
       will be plotted.
 Requires 'numpy' and 'matplotlib' Python packages;

   -p (--primers) --- multi-FASTA file, in which primer sequences are stored (one line per sequence);
       Illumina V3-V4 primer sequences are used by default.

   -1 (--R1) --- FASTQ file, in which forward reads are stored;

   -2 (--R2) --- FASTQ file, in which reverse reads are stored;

   -o (--outdir) --- directory, in which result files will be placed.

--t (--threads) <int> --- number of threads to launch;
+* -t (--threads) <int> --- number of threads to launch;
+    Makes sense only if -m and/or -q flags are specified.
     Default value is 1.

   -f (--phred-offset) [33, 64] --- Phred quality offset (default -- 33);

 Read merging options

   -m (--merge-reads) --- Flag option.
 If specified, reads will be merged together;

   --ngmerge-path -- path to NGmerge executable.
       You can specify it if bundled NGmerge 0.3 is not siutable for you.

   -N (--num-N) --- maximum length of a gap that preprocess16S can fill with Ns.
       Default value: 35 -- length of conservative region between V3 and V4
       variable regions (DOI 10.1371/journal.pone.0007401);

   -m (--min-overlap) --- minimum overlap of the paired-end reads to be merged with NGmerge.
       Default value: 20 nt.

   -p (--mismatch-frac) -- fraction of mismatches to allow in the overlapped region
       (a fraction of the overlap length).
       Default value: 0.1.

   --fill-gaps -- Flag option.
 If specified, the second, gap-filling step
       of read merging will be applied after NGmerge.
       Disabled by default.
 ```

+#### Note

+`*` Removing cross-talks in parallel makes no profit, so preprocess16S removes cross-talks in single thread anyway.
+Use `-t` option for merging and/or for creating a quality plot.

 #### Examples: